robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

     Run Process    ping    -n    5    -4    localhost
 ```

 ### Named Arguments

 > [!IMPORTANT]
 > LXX Understand the concept of how to set argument values named.
 (K2)

-Keyword Calls with non-obvious arguments should use named arguments if possible.
+Keyword Calls with non-obvious arguments should use named argument calls if possible.
 Also setting one optional argument but leaving the others at their default value is an indication to use named arguments.

 Named arguments are set by their name followed by an equal sign `=` and the value of the argument.
+All named arguments must be set after the positional arguments are set but can be set in any order.

 Equal signs are valid argument values and could therefore be misinterpreted as named arguments, if the text before the equal sign is a valid argument name.
 To prevent that, an equal sign in argument values can be escaped by a backslash `\`.